 A Technical Analyst, Trader, and Educator named George Lane developed Stochastic Oscillator in the 1950s.
 This indicator also called Lane's Stochastic, since then, has become incredibly popular among traders and analysts and forms one of the core indicators in several trading strategies.
 For me, it is one of the indicators that I use in my swing trading strategies.
-Let's get into the details of this indicator in the paragraphs that follow.

 What is a Stochastic Oscillator?

-A Stochastic Oscillator is a momentum indicator that shows the momentum with which the prices are moving.
+A Stochastic Oscillator is a momentum indicator that shows the speed with which the prices are moving.
 This oscillator oscillates between 0 and 100 and thus also shows the overbought and oversold regions of a stock.

 The principle behind Stochastic Oscillator -